 Shino Mori was born in Gunma, Japan and trained at the Reiko

 Yamamoto Ballet School in Japan and Canada’s National Ballet School.
-She joined
+Ms. Mori joined

-The National Ballet of Canada as a RBC Apprentice in 2008 and joined the Corps
+The National Ballet of Canada as a RBC Apprentice in 2008 and became a member

 “Shino Mori and Robert Stephen pawed and